MARK37 Resources

 Effective Sept 1, 2023

-Requires data brokers to register with Oregon’s AG and disclose their data practices.
+Requires data brokers to register with Oregon’s Department of Consumer and Business Services and disclose what data they collect and sell.
 Part of Oregon’s broader privacy law package.

 Children’s Privacy — State Laws